trezzuri/erpnext-docs/docs/en/setting-up/users-and-permissions/role-and-role-profile.md

 1. Go to the Role list, click on New.
 2. Enter a name for the Role.
 3. Choose whether the Role has desk access.
-A role that has desk access can access ERPNext modules and the company's documents.
+A role that has desk access can access SOMA modules and the company's documents.
 The level of access depends on the roles assigned to the user.
 4. Save.